You have a great idea for a mobile app—one that is going to boost your business to new heights. You just know it.

 Mobile Application Security

-Have you ensured the safety of your customer’s data on your mobile app?
-A study conducted by IBM revealed some eye-opening facts:
+Have you ensured the security of your customer’s data on your mobile app?

 - Injecting malware into your application or at the server location

 The security of customer data is paramount.
 You must protect your application from external threats and digital fraud, or you risk losing the confidence of your customers—not just in your app, but also in your brand.

 There are multiple security checks to ensure a bug-free and secure mobile app, like choosing a robust architecture, minimizing application permissions, protecting sensitive data with proper encryption, certificate pinging, not saving passwords, implementing session logouts, and applying multi-factor authentication.
 Rigorous penetration testing can also identify security weaknesses in your app.

 A push notification is a message you send to your users.
 It is short, media-rich, and can be sent to users even when they are not using your application.
 The root of the push notification goes back to Blackberry, but it was Apple that popularized it and changed the notification game altogether.

 Push notifications can only be sent to users who have downloaded your application and have provided the required access to send the alerts.